Inclusion

 Open Source Software Initiative

-Open source software and governement just makes sense.
+Open source software and government just make sense.
 We need to be investing in our technology infrastructure, not overpaying for proprietary software rentals.

 Warming Shelters